 Over the years the ITF's maritime unions have developed a set of policies that seek to establish minimum acceptable standards for seafarers working on FOC vessels.

-These standards form the basis of the ITF’s Collective Agreements, which set the wages and working conditions for crews on FOC vessels irrespective of nationality.
+These standards form the basis of the ITF’s Collective Bargaining Agreement (CBA), which set the wages and working conditions for crews on FOC vessels irrespective of nationality.

-Compliance with ITF agreements is monitored by a network of over 130 ITF Inspectors in ports throughout the world.
+Compliance with ITF agreements is monitored by a network of over 140 ITF Inspectors and Contacts in more than 125 ports throughout the world.

 The FOC Campaign is the joint responsibility of the ITF’s seafarers' and dockers' unions.
 Both groups are represented on the Campaign’s decision-making body, the Fair Practices Committee (FPC).